cloudlesslabs/pulumix/README.md

 ### Synching local files with a bucket

 This feature is not using native Pulumi APIs.
 Instead, it uses the AWS SDK to sync files via the S3 API after the bucket has been created.
-When the `content` property of the `s3.bucket` input is set, a new `content` property is added to the `bucket` output.
-The new `content` property is an array containing object similar to this:
+When the `content` property of the `s3.bucket` input is set, a new `files` property is added to the output.
+The new `files` property is an array containing object similar to this:

 ```js
 [{